econ-ark/HARK/Documentation/overview/NARK.rst

 in ARK projects than there are Roman letters.
 We present preferred usages for some of those commonly-needed variables here.

-.. table:: **Table 2** String Variables
+.. table:: String Variables
-   :name: table:Standard-Variable-Names
+   :name: table-Standard-Variable-Names

    =========  ===============================================================
     Name          Description